 Far from civilization, in extreme weather conditions, no connectivity, living each day in disciplined rhythm, probably the soldiers also wait for the colourful, boisterous tourists to arrive at their sentinel!

 Literally, the last frontier for civilian vehicles, the Zero Point, Yumthang in North Sikkim, just 15 km from the China border, is your chance to see and touch remnants of the winter snow, in the month of June.
 The area is barren but the treacherous journey is picturesque, the eternal romance of the mountains and clouds changing colors and tactics on alpine slopes.
 Sometimes you can see the blush of pink mountain flowers, many times the rugged energy of a river breaking down the mountain, rock by rock, stone by stone!

 Tourists follow the serpentine rugged roads to reach the cold altitude of 15000 feet.
 They stand in awe at what is the edge of a certain part of the country and they cross a rickety plank bridge to touch the crumbling snow.
 In winter months, travelers engage in snow ball fights in rented gear!

 Photo highlight – Freezing temperature and the husband carrying snow across the plank bridge, in his hands so that the children could hold it!

 Tiny tots like him walk to school on weekdays with siblings, trotting dangerously along the edge.
 It is scary but they look unperturbed, their cheeks red under the clear mountain sun.

-They say sights make lasting memories, a touch imprints forever but it was the smells that lie splattered across her memory-scape.
-This is her story through the years, tracing an olfactory journey, as she put the pieces together, wondering what lies next.
+They say sights make lasting memories and a touch imprints forever.
+However, it was the smells that lie splattered across her memory-scape.
+This story traces an olfactory journey of a lifetime as she put pieces together, wondering what lies next.